balderdashy/sails-docs/concepts/Deployment/Deployment.md

 >**Note:**
 >If you set [`sails.config.environment`](http://sailsjs.com/documentation/reference/configuration/sails-config#?sailsconfigenvironment) to `'production'` some other way, that's totally cool.
-Just note that Sails will set the `NODE_ENV` environment variable to `'production'` for you automatically.
+Just note that Sails will either set the `NODE_ENV` environment variable to `'production'` for you automatically (or otherwise log a warning-- so keep an eye on the console!).
 The reason this environment variable is so important is that it is a universal convention in Node.js, regardless of the framework you are using.
 Built-in middleware and dependencies in Sails _expect_ `NODE_ENV` to be set in production-- otherwise they use their less efficient code paths that were designed for development use only.

 ##### Set a `sails.config.sockets.onlyAllowOrigins` value